 Reflect, today, upon whether you are struggling in any way with misleading and confusing thoughts.
 Humble yourself so that Jesus can redirect your thinking and help you to arrive at the truth.

-Lord, I do want to know the truth.
+Lord of perfect clarity, I do want to know the truth.
 At times I can allow myself to be misled.
 Help me to humble myself before You so that You can take the lead.
 Jesus, I trust in You.

 Love Must be Contagious